keelancook/notebook/_notes/contextualization-on-the-mission-field.md

 * On Critical Realism
 ** We see through a glass darkly, but we do see.
 (109)
 * It's a process that spirals inward toward precision.

+---

+## Resources
+* Clark, David K. *To Know and Love God: Method for Theology* Wheaton, Ill.: Crossway Books, 2003.
+* Flemming, Dean. *Contextualization in the New Testament: Patterns for Theology and Mission*.
+Downers Grove: InterVarsity Press, 2009.
+* Hesselgrave, David J., and Edward Rommen. *Contextualization: Meanings, Methods, and Models*.
+Grand Rapids: Baker, 1989.
+* Hiebert, Paul.
+“The Gospel in Human Contexts: Changing Perceptions of Contextualization.”
+Pages 82–102 in *MissionShift: Global Mission Issues in the Third Millennium*.
+Edited by David Hesselgrave and Ed Stetzer.
+Nashville, Tenn: B&H Academic, 2010.
+* Hiebert, Paul G. “Critical Contextualization.” *International Bulletin of Missionary Research* 11.3 (1987): 104–12.
+* Keller, Timothy. *Center Church: Doing Balanced, Gospel-Centered Ministry in Your City*.
+Zondervan, 2012.
+* Payne, J. D., and John Mark Terry. *Developing a Strategy for Missions: A Biblical, Historical, and Cultural Introduction* Encountering Mission.
+Grand Rapids: Baker Academic, 2013.